|life span|| |

 Have a particular love of dogs of a certain color?
 No problem.
 The miniature poodle comes in an array of hues, including black, white, apricot, grey, silver and brown.
-The breed tends to shed only minimally—their curly undercoat catches stray loose hairs from their topcoat—so you won’t need to stock up on lint rollers with a mini poodle around.
+The breed tends to shed only minimally, so you won't need to stock up on lint rollers with a mini poodle around.

 When compared to their breed siblings, miniature poodles fall in the middle of the pack in terms of temperament, too.
 Tiny toy poodles tend to be a little more hyper, while the standard is the calmest of the three.
 All poodle types can be anxious and timid at times and do best in a peaceful living arrangement with lots of attention and care.